hyperledger/caliper/docs/vNext/Installing_Caliper.md

 Commands:
-  caliper.js bind [options]       Bind Caliper to a specific SUT and its SDK version caliper.js launch <subcommand>  Launch a Caliper process either in a master or worker role. caliper.js unbind [options]     Unbind Caliper from a previously bound SUT and its SDK version caliper.js completion           generate completion script
+  caliper.js bind [options]       Bind Caliper to a specific SUT and its SDK version caliper.js launch <subcommand>  Launch a Caliper process either in a manager or worker role. caliper.js unbind [options]     Unbind Caliper from a previously bound SUT and its SDK version caliper.js completion           generate completion script